Héctor Gutiérrez

-Héctor Enrique Gutiérrez (born August 29, 1986, in Toluca) is a former Mexican professional footballer.
+Héctor Enrique Gutiérrez (born August 29, 1986) is a former Mexican professional footballer.
 He last played as a midfielder for Potros UAEM.

 Career

 Gutiérrez began playing football in Cruz Azul's youth system.
 He made his Primera Division debut in 2008, but found limited opportunities to play for the first team due to the performances of Gerardo Torrado, Christian Riveros and Benjamín Galindo.